 16. Optimize ads with Google Ads AI

 Google Ads is the world’s most popular advertising platform, and over the years Google has really improvised it to make it more powerful than ever.

-One of the things that have revolutionised the ad platform is the use of AI.
-Google ads are now utilising the power of machine learning to understand how to optimize Google Ads to maximize the results.
+One of the things that have revolutionized the ad platform is the use of AI.
+Google ads are now utilizing the power of machine learning to understand how to optimize Google Ads to maximize the results.